thomasvilches/testing_COVID/README.md

 # TO DO

-- change the daysinf feature
+- change the daysinf feature &rarr; okay

-- Change the sensitivity (chad)
+- Change the sensitivity (chad) &rarr; OKAY

-- Asymptomatic -> reduction of 40%
+- Asymptomatic -> reduction of 40% &rarr; OKAY